renovatebot/renovate/docs/usage/configuration-options.md

 If the `registryUrls` for a dependency is not captured with a named group then it can be defined in config using this field.
 It will be compiled using Handlebars and the regex `groups` result.

+### autoReplaceRegexGlobalMatch

+Setting this to `false` will replace only the first match during replacements updates.

+This is useful for situations where values are repeated within the dependency string, such as when the "currentVersion" is also featured somewhere within the "currentDigest".

 ### autoReplaceStringTemplate

 Allows overwriting how the matched string is replaced.